Many FDA activists decide to become a representative (a rep).

 Training and support

 We want our reps to feel confident in their role as an FDA representative and if you do become a rep you are not left to figure everything out by yourself.
-The FDA offers training to new reps, who will get support from FDA National Officers and FDA Organiser Alan Bailey as well as guidance from their fellow reps.
+The FDA offers training to new reps, who will get support from FDA National Officers and the FDA Organiser as well as guidance from their fellow reps.

 FDA branch structure